For health partners

 Meningococcal disease is a vaccine-preventable illness caused by the bacterium Neisseria meningitidis.

-There are are five different groups, or "serogroups," of Neisseria meningitidis.
+There are 13 different groups, or "serogroups," of Neisseria meningitidis.
 90 out of 100 cases of meningococcal disease are caused by groups A, B and C. Other groups are W and Y. Routine vaccinations typically provide protection against groups A, C, W, and Y but not group B. Group B, or MenB, vaccine may be recommended when there are outbreaks of this type of meningococcal disease.

 It can take two to ten days for signs of illness to show up after being exposed to Neisseria meningitidis, known as "meningococcal bacteria," but it most often takes three or four days.
 Meningococcal disease can be spread until the bacteria are no longer in the nose or mouth or for up to 24 hours after antibiotics are started.

 Many people confuse meningitis and meningococcal disease, but the two terms are different.
 Meningitis is one way meningococcal disease can affect the body.
 Meningitis is an infection of the fluids that line brain and spinal cord.
 Bacteremia, or a blood infection, is just one other way that meningococcal disease can affect the body.
 Causes of meningitis include viruses, bacteria, fungi, parasites, amoebas and injuries.

 Even when it is treated, meningococcal disease kills about 10 people out of every 100 infected.
 About 10 to 20 out of every 100 of those who live will suffer disabilities such as hearing or limb loss, brain or kidney damage, nervous system problems, or severe scars from skin grafts.